mattpap/masters-thesis/sphinx/src/algorithms.rst

 times were often comparable to computation times.
 In future we may reconsider using some sort of optimisation of polynomial evaluation algorithm in the multivariate case.

-Horner scheme is a very general algorithm, which is also used in SymPy for computing compositions and rational transformations polynomials, and many other, which require some sort of efficient evaluation of polynomials.
+Horner scheme is a very general algorithm, which is also used in |sympy| for computing compositions and rational transformations polynomials, and many other, which require some sort of efficient evaluation of polynomials.